 2. $3m – lifetime complying pension.

 John appoints his second wife and his sister to hold his Power of Attorney.
-Later that year he lost his mental capacity.
+Later that year he loses mental capacity.

 1. 47.5% to the second wife